nucleus-labs/Net-to-DTS-to-QEMU/README.md

     - [ ] [PyDTSI](#)
 - [ ] Parse the net file to update the component graph, disregarding non-IC components
 - [ ] Export an updated DTS for each processor
-- [ ] Export QEMU command line arguments for
+- [ ] Export QEMU command line arguments for full emulation of the schematic